Graduation rate in Florida

 Definitions: The percentage of public school students who have graduated within four years of entering ninth grade for the first time (tracked by student ID number).
 Students who are deceased or transfer out of the school or district to attend elsewhere are removed from the group of students (cohort) tracked.
 Incoming transfer students, at enrollment, are included in the county of the class with which they are scheduled to graduate.
 Those receiving a standard diploma are included; those receiving a special diploma, completing the GED examination, and Certificate recipients are excluded.
 Federal regulations require each state to calculate a four-year adjusted cohort graduation rate which only includes standard diplomas.
 The US Department of Education (USED) adopted this new graduation rate calculation method to develop uniform, accurate, and comparable graduation rates across all states.
 Beginning in 2011/12 Florida is calculating and reporting only the federal uniform graduation rate.
 This method replaces the National Governors Association (NGA) rate which is no longer calculated.
 The federal rate meets the requirements of Florida's NGA compact.

-Data Source: Division of Accountability, Research and Measurement, PK-12 Education Information Services, Florida Department of Education, Tallahassee, FL
+Data Source: Division of Accountability, Research and Measurement, Bureau of PK-20 Education Reporting and Accessibility, Florida Department of Education, Tallahassee, FL

 Public school data.
 Data begins with School Year (SY) 1992/93.